Database Access with Cloud SQL for MySQL | Teleport

 You will only be able to see databases that your Teleport role has access to.
 See our RBAC guide for more details.

 When connecting to the database, use either the database user name or the service account's Email ID.
 Both the user name and the service account's Email ID are shown on the Users page of your Cloud SQL instance.
-Retrieve credentials for the "cloudsql" example database and connect to it:
+Retrieve credentials for the "cloudsql" example database and connect to it, assigning project-id to your Google Cloud project ID:

 Connect with the short name of the database user service account:tsh db connect --db-user=cloudsql-user --db-name=mysql cloudsql